-Since joining Congress I have fought to make sure that our veterans are treated with the respect and dignity that they deserve.
-Our veterans have sacrificed a great deal for us, and providing them with the resources they need after their active duty has ended should be a priority for all of us.
+Since joining Congress I have fought to make sure that our veterans are treated with the respect and dignity they deserve.
+Our men and women in uniform have sacrificed a great deal for us.
+All have given years of their lives.
+Others have suffered grave physical and emotional injuries.
+We have an obligation to provide them with the resources and services they need after their active duty has ended.

-I have voted to send our sons and daughters into harm’s way and it is the most serious issue we face as Members of Congress.
-We should take just as seriously efforts to fully fund the services our men and women in uniform need when they return.
+Voting to send our sons and daughters into harm’s way is the most serious issue we face as Members of Congress.
+We should take just as seriously efforts to fully fund the services our veterans need when they return.

-It is important to recognize that veterans’ families are also making sacrifices and ought to have our support as well.
+It is important to recognize that veterans’ families are also making sacrifices and they deserve our support as well.
 That is why I co-sponsored legislation extending the Post 9/11 GI Bill.
 The law extends education benefits to more veterans and allows them to transfer those benefits to their families.
 It also includes education benefits for the children of every soldier who has fallen in the line of duty since September 11, 2001.
 In December 2010 Congress extended the Post-9/11 GI Bill with passage of the “Post-9/11 Veterans Education Assistance Improvements Act of 2010”.

 I will continue to make support for our veterans and their families a priority.